bsimkins11/project-agent/GOOGLE_SHEETS_SETUP_GUIDE.md

 ### 4. Test Your Sheet
 Before submitting to the system, verify:
+- ✅ Sheet has been shared with the service account
 - ✅ Sheet contains data (not empty)
 - ✅ Column headers are in the first row
 - ✅ URL is complete and valid